inmhallur/reading-list/README.md

 - http://a.co/6Bfislz (Learned Optimism: How to Change Your Mind and Your Life)
 - http://a.co/cagzhAr (Give and Take: Why Helping Others Drives Our Success)
 - http://leadingsnowflakes.com/
+- http://a.co/adkOzY5 (The Like Switch: An Ex-FBI Agent's Guide to Influencing, Attracing and Winning People Over)

 ## Food